vigna/epserde-rs/README.md

 at deserialization time one can build quickly a proper Rust structure whose referenced memory, however, is not copied.
 We call this approach *ε-copy deserialization*, as typically a minuscule fraction of the serialized data is copied to build the structure.
-The result is similar to that of the frameworks above, but with performance identical to that of a standard, in-memory Rust structure, as references are resolved at deserialization time.
+The result is similar to that of the frameworks above, but the performance of the deserialized structure will be  identical to  that of a standard, in-memory Rust structure, as references are resolved at deserialization time.

 We provide procedural macros implementing serialization and deserialization methods, basic (de)serialization for primitive types, vectors, etc.,